ibm-cloud-docs/vmwaresolutions/vmonic/faq_kmip.md

 {: #faq-kmip-eos-next}
 {: faq}

 Customers must migrate to the native [{{site.data.keyword.IBM}} Key Protect for {{site.data.keyword.cloud}}](/docs/key-protect) offering, or an alternative key management service of your choice by 16 July 2026.
-For more information about the migration steps, see [Migrating from KMIP for VMware to IBM Cloud native KMIP providers](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_migration).
+For more information about the migration steps, see [Migrating from KMIP for VMware to {{site.data.keyword.cloud_notm}} native KMIP providers](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_migration).

 The KMIP for VMware support for Key Protect is not going to be available from 17 July 2026.
 {: important}